Waldo Weekend Campout

 - 7 AM - Breakfast, each party bring your own

-- 8:30 AM – Muster for Outings: Hikes and Leaders will be announced based on Friday signups.
+- 8:30 AM – Muster for Outings: we'll divide you into Easy/Moderate/Difficult groups.
+Leaders will decide which hike to do from options below based on group preferences.

 choose from, depending on hiker preferences: